 - Closing date

 - Specific provisions (who will pay for title insurance, home inspections, repairs, etc.)

 - Type of deed to be granted

-- Specific state requirements (for example, Pennsylvania requires a Buyer Financial Information (BFI) statement that displays buyer’s income, employment and overall financial means)
+- Specific state requirements (for example, in Pennsylvania, it is customary to provide a Buyer Financial Information (BFI) statement that displays buyer’s income, employment and overall financial means)

 - Final buyer walk-through provision